modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-10-sect-2.md

 	NOTE: Barish´s Lecture contains detailed descriptions of activities leading to the organization of the LIGO Project.
 These aspects will be considered in the activities reported in Table 10.2, Section 10.3.

+	MLA style: Barry C. Barish – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+15 May 2023. https://www.nobelprize.org/prizes/physics/2017/barish/lecture/

-!!! tip "Kip S. Thorne (1940)."
+!!! tip "2017 Physics Nobel Prize."

 	WORK: “One consequence of Einstein’s general theory of relativity is the existence of gravitational waves.
 These are like ripples in a four-dimensional spacetime that occur when objects with mass accelerate.
 The effects are very small.
 Beginning in the 1970s the LIGO detector was developed.
 In this detector laser technology is used to measure small changes in length caused by gravitational waves.
-Kip Thorne has made crucial contributions to the development of the detector.
+Kip Thorne (1940) has made crucial contributions to the development of the detector.
 In 2015 gravitational waves were detected for the first time.”

+	MLA style: Kip S. Thorne – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Sat.
+3 Feb 2024. https://www.nobelprize.org/prizes/physics/2017/thorne/facts/

-	NOBEL LECTURE: *LIGO and Gravitational Waves III.*
+	Nobel Lecture: *LIGO and Gravitational Waves III.*

 	We just present some excerpts corresponding to the last subtitle.